Quackit Logo

 CSS perspective

-The CSS perspective property is used to adjust the position of a 3D element in relation to the user in order to provide a 3D perspective.
-More specifically, it adjusts the position of an element's child elements.
+More specifically, the property adjusts the position of an element's child elements.
 Therefore, apply this property to an element's parent element in order to see the effect on the child element.

 The perspective property defines the intensity of the 3D effect.
 This is because it defines how far the object is away from the user.
 So, a lower value will result in a more intensive 3D effect than a higher value.
 This is because the lower value indicates that the user is closer to the object.
 Therefore, perspective: 50px; will result in a more obvious 3D effect than perspective: 500px;.